U-M Research & Compliance

 Single IRB

 CSP has been working on further developing joint IRB review procedures associated with a single IRB (sIRB) for accepting and ceding IRB of Record arrangements.
 The sIRB team, comprised of U-M IRB staff, reviews and finalizes guidance documents associated with IRB workflows.
-CSP is in the planning stages of creating education sessions and other learning opportunities associated with procedures for accepting and ceding IRB oversight.

 For additional sIRB guidance, scroll down to the resources part of this page.
 If those documents do not cover what you are looking for, see the IRB websites for more information: